Eigen Kweek: Season 2

 Four years later, Patrick Museeuw shows up to claim his brother's money.
 Since the Welvaert family have already spent it, he forces Jos to grow cannabis again in order to recover the money as quickly as possible, by threatening little Franky.
 Bernard has debts with den Hollander, so he is forced to help.

 Chantal discovers accidentally the cannabis plantation but she is knocked down by Museeuw, who orders the Welvaerts to move the plants to their own hangar, where their cultivation was done four years ago.
 At Frank's house, meanwhile, Bernard becomes friend with Pepita, Julita's aunt who is visiting for three months.

 Eventually, the entire Welvaert family manages to overpower and chain Museeuw.
 Later on, Ria finds the code to open the safe at Museeuw's house and recovers the photos that he took with his polaroid, which could incriminate her family.
 Steven, who is transporting part of the drugs to Dranouter, receive a call from Jos: he should go to Museeuw's house, where they can put the weed in order to get Museeuw caught by the police.

 Before their plan is fulfilled, however, Museeuw frees himself and claims to the police to have evidence that the drugs were grown by the Welvaert family and drives with them to his house.
 Jos, who was waiting there, calls again Steven and asks him to stay out of there with the weed.
 Then he calls Frank and Ria, so that they can empty their hangar from the rest of the weed, because Museeuw will tell the police to go there.
 Jos escapes from the back door, while Museeuw discovers that his safe is empty.

 Frank's family car turns out to be gone, as are Bernard and Pepita.
-When he and Ria arrive at the hanger, simultaneously with the police, they have no time to remove the weed.
+When he and Ria arrive at the hangar, simultaneously with the police, they have no time to remove the weed.
 Museeuw accuses them to grow drugs in the hangar together with Bernard.
 However, to everyone's surprise, the hangar turns out to be empty: nothing is found except a few car seats.
 Frank recognises the seats of his family car and understands what happened: Bernard took all the drugs and growing material from the hangar during the night.

 Museeuw is definitively arrested, while Jos and Steven burn the photos and throw the rest of the weed in a forest.
 Bernard sells all the weed and equipment, and a few days later Julita receives a text from Pepita, saying that Frank can pick up his car at Schiphol Airport.

 The last scenes show Julita pregnant with her second child, while Chantal receives a report that Bernard Warlop has left Schiphol for the Philippines.
 Since Pepita is also on the same plane, Chantal thinks it is not a coincidence, so the story of den Hollander could be true...